milindkulgod/PharmEazy/README.md

 In order to make sure the search engine covers all the words that are present in the dataset, we have to create a word bank, which contains all the unique words that are present.
 The data structure that can be used for this is a python dictionary.
 This makes use of hash indexing, which is quick.

 For each review, i.e document, we have to create a posting list, and this is possible by calculating the TF-IDF of the document.
-(Term Frequency - Inverse Document Frequency.
+(Term Frequency - Inverse Document Frequency).

 **Query Analysis and Processing:**